Action of 4 April 1941: Prelude

+Raiding voyage

-On 6 June 1941, Thor (Kapitän zur See Otto Kähler) sailed on a raiding voyage to the central and south Atlantic, disguised as the Russian merchant ship Orsk, before sailing from Norway and passing through the Denmark Strait on 16 June.
-On 1 July, dressed up like a Jugoslav freighter, the Dutch Kertosono was intercepted and sent back to France as a prize.
-On 7 June the British Delambre was overhauled and sunk; two days later the Belgian ship Bruges was sunk.
-On 14 July, Gracefield hove to and was sunk; none of the ships got off a distress report.
-On 16 July, the British ship Wendover fought back and managed to transmit a report before being sunk by gunfire and torpedoes after the crew was taken prisoner, bringing the total to over 200 men.
-The Dutch Tela, carrying food was captured the next day which alleviated the difficulty of feeding the captives.
+On 6 June 1940, Thor (Kapitän zur See Otto Kähler) sailed on a raiding voyage to the central and south Atlantic, disguised as the Soviet merchant ship Orsk, before departing Norway and passing through the Denmark Strait on 16 June.
+On 1 July, when dressed up as a Jugoslav freighter, the Dutch Kertosono was intercepted and sent back to France as a prize.
+On 7 June, the British Delambre was overhauled and sunk; two days later the Belgian ship Bruges was sunk.
+On 14 July, Gracefield was sunk; none of the ships got off a distress report.
+On 16 July, the British ship Wendover fought back and managed to transmit a report before being sunk by gunfire and torpedoes, after the crew was taken prisoner, bringing the total on board to over 200 men.
+The Dutch Tela, carrying food, was captured the next day, alleviating the difficulty of feeding the captives.